Why Steve Bruce never got he 'respect' he craved during a troubled spell in charge of Newcastle United

-Why Steve Bruce never got he 'respect' he craved at Newcastle United
+Why Steve Bruce never got he 'respect' he always craved at Newcastle United

 In the end, there was only one decision that could be made by Newcastle United’s new owners.